escherba/python-cityhash/README.rst

 Authors
 -------
-The Python bindings were written by Alexander [Amper] Marshalov, and are currently maintained by Eugene Scherba.
-The original CityHash algorithm is by Google.
+The original Python bindings were written by Alexander [Amper] Marshalov, then were largely rewritten for more flexibility by Eugene Scherba.
+The CityHash and FarmHash algorithms and their C++ implementation are by Google.

 License
 -------